How I Have Tough Financial Conversations with My Partner

 “People do some crazy things with money.
 But no one is crazy.
 Here’s the thing: People from different generations, raised by different parents who earned different incomes and held different values, in different parts of the world, born into different economies, experiencing different job markets with different incentives and different degrees of luck, learn very different lessons.
 Everyone has their own unique experience with how the world works.
 And what you’ve experienced is more compelling than what you learn second-hand.
 So all of us—you, me, everyone—go through life anchored to a set of views about how money works that vary wildly from person to person.
 What seems crazy to you might make sense to me." ― Morgan Housel

 Money exposes the problems in a relationship.
-It brings out insecurities, buried wounds, and silent expectations.
-It forces you to confront the parts of yourself you would rather avoid.
-Having tough financial conversations with my partner has taught me quite a few life lessons:
+It brings out insecurities, buried wounds, and silent, even unreasonable expectations.
+It also forces you to confront the parts of yourself you would rather avoid.

-Love is not the absence of conflicts.
+1. Love is not the absence of conflicts.
 It is the willingness to work through them.

-Financial compatibility is built, not found.
+2. Financial compatibility is built, not found.

-Emotional vulnerability is essential and has to be earned.
+5. Emotional vulnerability is essential and has to be earned.

-We do not have everything figured out, and still argue when it comes to money.
-There are times when I feel jealous of his earning power, and sometimes, he panics over my purchases.
+When one person is doing well, and the other is struggling, it is tough to talk about finances.
+There are times when I feel jealous of his earning power, and sometimes, he freaks out over my purchases.
 However, we always choose to return to the conversation instead of running from it.
+And we try our best to keep it civil by avoiding name-calling and judgment.

 Love is a choice, and having tough financial conversations is one of the many ways we choose each other over and over again.